joro75/pre-commit-hooks/README.md

 pre-commit-hooks
 ================

-A [pre-commit](https://pre-commit.com/) hook to verify if a Microsoft MSBuild of a C/C++ project was successfully build, before the code changes are actually committed.
+A [pre-commit](https://pre-commit.com/) hook to check if the Microsoft C/C++ project has been successfully built, before the code changes are actually committed.

 See also: https://github.com/pre-commit/pre-commit